mfthomps/Labtainers/README.md

 - Include files from .local/bin on each container in artifacts.
 Intended to make these available to instructor via web assesment.
 - In the ACL lab, include th /shared\_data/bob/fun file in the results for reference by the instructor.
 - Catch use of "sh" or "bash" from command line and skip when parsing for given command, e.g., as done with "time" or "sudo".
+- In the tcpip lab, could not ssh into the server during subsequent lab sessions, the /run/sshd directory was not being remade.

 November 16, 2022
 - Fix path to Snort Manual in snort lab.